 Photographs are also used for teaching or in publications, but we will always ask your permission before they are used in this way.
 This is explained in more detail later in this information sheet.

 Clinical photography is based at GOSH.
 All our photographers are fully qualified and members of the Institute of Medical Illustrators.
 This means that they have to follow a strict code of conduct and update their skills regularly.
 Photos are usually taken in our studio but can also be taken in the operating theatre or wards.

 Do I have to agree to my child being photographed?

-Yes, we will ask you to give permission for your child to be photographed by signing a consent form.
-This details how the photos will be used and how they will be stored.
 All our photos are stored securely on a computer database, which can only be accessed by people working at GOSH who have a secure username and password.

 Can I change my mind later?

 Yes, you can change the purposes you agree to and the level of agreement at any point you have given for your child’s photographs.
 If you do not want them used for teaching or publication, please let us know as soon as possible.